 Trusted computing also provides the capability to ensure that software that processes information complies with specified usage policies and is running unmodified and isolated from other software on the system.
 In addition, a trusted computing system must be capable of enforcing mandatory access control (MAC) rules.
 MAC rules are discussed in more detail later in this chapter.
+Numerous trust-related issues should be raised with, and satisfied by, a cloud provider.
+They range from concerns about security, performance, cost, control, availability, resiliency, and vendor lock in.

-CLASS: IM.Sc CS COURSE NAME: CLOUD COMPUTING COURSECODE: 18CSP104 UNIT: II -Cloud Security BATCH-2018-2020 availability, resiliency, and vendor lock in.
-Additional factors that inspire trust include the following: Use of industry-accepted standards.
-Provision for interoperability and transparency.
+Additional factors that inspire trust include the following:

+- Use of industry-accepted standards. - Provision for interoperability and transparency.

 Robust authentication and authorization mechanisms in access control.

-Management of changing personnel and relationships in both the cloud client and provider organizations. ☐ Establishment of accountability with respect to security and privacy require- ments in a multi-party, flexible service delivery setting.
-Use of information system security assurance techniques and metrics to establish the effectiveness of hardware and software protection mechanisms.
-Establishment of effective policies and procedures to address multiple legal jurisdictions associated with cloud international services and com- pliance requirements.
-Application of Information Rights Management (IRM) cryptographic techniques to protect sensitive cloud-based documents and provide an audit trail of accesses and policy changes.
+Management of changing personnel and relationships in both the cloud client and provider organizations.

+- Establishment of accountability with respect to security and privacy require- ments in a multi-party, flexible service delivery setting. - Use of information system security assurance techniques and metrics to establish the effectiveness of hardware and software protection mechanisms.

+- Establishment of effective policies and procedures to address multiple legal jurisdictions associated with cloud international services and com- pliance requirements. - Application of Information Rights Management (IRM) cryptographic techniques to protect sensitive cloud-based documents and provide an audit trail of accesses and policy changes.
 IRM prevents protected docu- ments from screen capture, being printed, faxed, or forwarded, and can prohibit messages and attachments from being accessed after a specified period of time.